cassiesh/cassieshort/content/topics/index.md

 * **Short, C. A.**, Beauducel, A., Härpfer, K., Hennig, J., Hewig, J., Hildebrandt, A., Kührt, C., Mueller, E. M., Osinsky, R., Paul, K., Porth, E., Riesel, A., Rodrigues, J., Stahl, J., Strobel, A., Scheffel, C., Wacker, J. Experimenter-based moderation of the association between trait approach motivation and resting frontal asymmetry: A large forking paths investigation.
 (2025). https://coscience.psy.uni-hamburg.de/sample-apps/FAA_Experimenter/

 ### EEG Methodological Development - Towards Individualised EEG Parameterisation
-A central aim of my work is to develop highly precise individualised spatial and temporal single-trial ERP parameterisation techniques to enhance the validity and reproducibility of EEG individual differences research.
-Individualised and dynamic ERP parameterisation can better account for intra- and inter-individual variability, which holds promise for estimating more reproducible associations between neural activity and personality traits.
-My current Associate Junior Fellowship supports this line of work by funding a dedicated collaborative methods workshop.
-I am also interested in the broader applications of this methodological advancement, such as the improvement of diagnostic sensitivity and the assessment of cognitive functioning.
+A central aim of my work is to develop highly precise, individualised spatial and temporal single-trial EEG parameterisation techniques, with the aim of enhancing the validity and reproducibility of EEG individual differences research.
+Individualised and dynamic EEG parameterisation can better account for intra- and inter-individual variability, offering the potential to estimate more reliable and reproducible associations between neural activity and behaviour, cognition, and personality traits.
+I am also interested in the broader applications of this methodological advancement, such as improving diagnostic sensitivity and the assessing of cognitive functioning.

+My current Associate Junior Fellowship supports this line of work by funding a dedicated collaborative methods workshop on the evaluation of single trial EEG estimates.
+Through this workshop, I have established an international collaboration of experts to support this endevour.

 *Selected related works:*
 Upcoming workshop: https://hanse-ias.de/veranstaltungen/detail/event/520

 ### Metascience
 I am deeply committed to advancing scientific transparency and rigour through metascientific research.
-My work in this area focuses primarily on two domains:
+My work in this area primarily focuses on two domains:

-1. Multiverse Analysis: I actively apply multiverse analysis to assess the robustness of research findings across defensible variations in data processing and analytic decisions.
+1. Multiverse Analysis: I apply multiverse analysis to assess the robustness of research findings across defensible variations in data processing and analytic decisions.
 Beyond application, I am also engaged in the methodological development of this approach.
-In particular, I am focusing on reducing the uncertainty associated with pipeline sampling in large-scale multiverse designs, and on formalising the decision-making process to construct multiverse analyses in a more systematic and transparent way.
+In particular, I am working to reduce the uncertainty associated with pipeline sampling in large-scale multiverse designs, and to formalise the decision-making process for constructing multiverse analyses, improving systematicity and transparency.
 These developments aim to improve the utility of multiverse analysis as a tool for reducing sources of uncertainty.
 I also collaborate within a multi-disciplinary working group that is dedicated to bringing cohesion in multiverse practices across scientific fields.

-2. Replication Terminology: I am contributing to a cross-disciplinary initiative working to develop a shared vocabulary that can more precisely describe the spectrum of replication and reproduction practices.
+2. Replication Terminology: I am part of a cross-disciplinary initiative that is developing a shared vocabulary to more precisely describe the spectrum of replication and reproduction practices.
 This effort seeks to promote conceptual clarity and greater cohesion across disciplines in how replication-related constructs are communicated and operationalised.

 *Selected related works:*
 * **Short, C. A.**, Breznau, N., Bruntsch, M., Burkhardt, M., Busch, N., Cesnaite, E., Frank, M., Gießing, C., Krähmer, D., Kristanto, D., Neuendorf, C., Nguyen, H. H. V., Rausch, M., Schmalz, X, Schneck, A., Tabakci, C. & Hildebrandt, A. (2025).
 Multi-curious: A Multi-Disciplinary Guide to Multiverse Analysis. *MetaArXiv*. https://doi.org/10.31222/osf.io/4yzeh_v1